AlexIII/R200/README.md

 	jmp loop	;load value from CONST memory by address 'loop' (i.e. 0x1) to PC
 exit:			;'exit' is a label name.
 Preprocessor binds name 'exit' to address 0x2 of CONST memory
-			;and puts value 0x07 (ROM address the label is points to) in there by that address halt		;stops the machine clock
+			;and puts value 0x07 (ROM address the label is points to) in there by that address halt		;stop the machine clock
 ```
 Run step-by-step: `remu.exe prog.R200`, run until `halt`: `remu.exe prog.R200 run`.

-At every step the emulator outputs its curent state.
+At every cycle the emulator outputs its curent state.
 For instance:
 ```
 Cycle: 38		--- machine cycle counter
 CMD: halt		--- last executed instruction